astronomer/docs/learn/use-case_snowpark_customer_analytics.md

 - Vector search with [Weaviate](https://weaviate.io/)
 - Sentiment classification with [LightGBM](https://lightgbm.readthedocs.io/en/latest/pythonapi/lightgbm.LGBMClassifier.html)
 - ML model management with [Snowflake ML](https://docs.snowflake.com/LIMITEDACCESS/snowflake-ml-modeling)

-All of the above are presented in a [Streamlit](http://www.streamlit.io) application.

 ## Before you start